Quas1Dev/QuasiDev/categories/_java/classes-objetos-métodos-e-propriedades.md

 É comum ter programas feitos em Java que possuem uma classe com um método _main()_.
 Esse método é por onde a execução do programa começa de fato.

+Essa é a estrutura dele:

+    public static void main(String[] args){

+Os dois primeiros comandos, `public` e `static`. serão abordados em outro texto.
+Mas cabe citar a função sintatica de cada um deles, mesmo que brevemente, pois esse método está presente na maior parte dos exemplos.
+A palavra chave public permite que um membro de classe, como o _main()_, possa ser acessado por código fora de sua classe.
+O método _main()_ precisa ser executado por código fora de sua classe, então

+The public keyword is an access modifier, which allows the programmer to control the

+visibility of class members.
+When a class member is preceded by public, then that member may

+be accessed by code outside the class in which it is declared.
+(The opposite of public is private,

+which prevents a member from being used by code defined outside of its class.)
+In this case,

+main( ) must be declared as public, since it must be called by code outside of its class when the

+program is started.
+The keyword static allows main( ) to be called without having to instantiate

+a particular instance of the class.
+This is necessary since main( ) is called by the Java Virtual

+Machine before any objects are made.
+The keyword void simply tells the compiler that main( )

+does not return a value.
+As you will see, methods may also return values.
+If all this seems a bit

+confusing, don’t worry.
+All of these concepts will be discussed in detail in subsequent chapters.

 ***

 Nós estudamos o que são classes e objetos.
 Vimos que as classes agrupam métodos e variáveis, e são usadas principalmente para instanciar objetos que devem apresentar tais métodos e variáveis.
 Abordamos o uso do operador `new` para criar, alocar memória, e retornar uma referência para um objeto.
 Depois entendemos como acessar seus atributos e métodos.
 Por fim, finalizamos com a apresentação do comando `this` como um representante do objeto atual.